gcallah/BookReviews/hume.md

 OK, very well, but what does the fact that Hume had befriended an important figure in calculus, which came to be extensively used in economics a century after Hume's death, have to do with Hume's status as an economist?
-And if, as the authors arguably contend, the binomial theorem is actually important to modern economics, how is it relevant to our evaluation of Hume's status as an economist that *someone else* had developed it before he wrote about economics?
+And if, as the authors contend, the binomial theorem is actually important to modern economics, how is it relevant to our evaluation of Hume's status as an economist that *someone else* had developed it before him?
 The authors generally make a good case for Hume's importance in the history of economics, so why introduce irrelevancies like these into the discussion?